Snapchain/babylon-deployment/README.md

 **Configure for Babylon**

-set your Babylon key's mnemonic
+set your Babylon key's mnemonic, the address should have some BBN tokens, it will be used in the following steps

 - `BABYLON_PREFUNDED_KEY_MNEMONIC`